I've been an online writer for over 11 years. I've been interested in raising and caring for exotic pets for quite some time.

-How to Sex Baby Hamsters
+Sexing Baby Hamsters

 When baby hamsters are about a month old, they can be weaned.
 Not only that, but baby hamsters are pretty precocious.
-You need to separate the brothers from the sisters or you will be ankle deep in baby hamsters before too long.
+You need to separate the brothers from the sisters or you will be ankle-deep in baby hamsters before too long.
 This is, of course, easier said than done.

-Please Pass The Microscope
+Pass the Microscope

-One month old baby hamsters aren't even one inch long.
+One-month-old baby hamsters aren't even one inch long.
 It's hard enough to tell where they are, let alone what sex they happen to be.
 Unlike adult hamsters—where the sexual characteristics are amazingly obvious—the babies look virtually identical.
 Trying to figure out one of those Magic Eye puzzles is easier than trying to determine the sex of a baby hamster.